 This is an odd one, it seems to be a SR-Lambda Spirit but it has a new arc with no markings on it.
 This has clearly gone in to Stax for servicing at some point as the arc is new and so are the earpads and the damping inside the earpads.
 They do sound lovely and I bought them just because I was curious.
 I’ve been trying to trim my collection down so these are up for sale.

 Price: 390$ plus shipping

 This is the second SR-Lambda I have for sale.
 This one is fully stock and with the original earpads.
 They were in good condition so I left them in place.
 The foam is long gone but it has no impact on the sound quality.
 I took this set apart as well to remove the crumbling foam from inside the earcups and cleaned the damping pads.
-I also remove the silistors inside the earcups as they can cause problems these days.
+I also removed the silistors inside the earcups as they can cause problems as they age.